nethackscoreboard-org/matter/README.md

 Disable generation of aggregate pages (such as list of recent ascensions, streak list and so on).

 **--force**
 Force processing of all variants and players, even if they do not need updating.
 Note, that regenerating all players' pages takes very long time.
-If you just want force regenerating aggregate pages, use the --noplayers option along with --force.
+If you just want force regenerating aggregate pages only, use the `--noplayers` option along with `--force`.

 **--variant**=*variant*
 Limit processing only to specified variant.
 This can be used multiple times.
 Variant can also be "all".